sil-z/Silhouette-Roundhand/README.md

 # Silhouette-Roundhand

-**This font is free for commercial use, provided that the author (or any official source where the font was released) is credited in a detailed description near where the font is used.
-For example:**
+**This font is free for commercial use, provided that the author (or any official source where the font was released) is credited in a detailed description near where the font is used.**

-- For posters: Credit directly on the poster itself, or on any link the poster points to.
-- For trademarks: Credit on the official website’s information page, or everywhere the trademark is used.
-- For books: Credit in the references section or in any other part of the book.
-- For blogs or other online media: Credit within the original text.

-The above scenarios are not exhaustive.
-If, in practice, it is not possible to credit the author in any form, you must contact the author and purchase a commercial license, which then allows unrestricted use with peace of mind.

 Even in personal use cases, or when proper credit has already been given, additional sponsorship or donations to the author are always welcome.